pydio/pydio-doc-admin-guide/getting-started/3_installing_pydio_booster.md

     /path/to/pydio -c /path/to/pydioconf
 ```

+Make sure to pass an absolute path to the conf.

-However especially if you want to use the upload feature I recommend you to run it changing the process' owner:
+However especially if you want to use the upload feature we recommend you to run it changing the process' owner:
 ```
     su www-data -c "/path/to/pydio -c /path/to/pydioconf"
     # OR